ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 200 BPM, 1:48 | 7.53★\
 *description written by [KuroKuroKuro](https://osu.ppy.sh/users/11931563)*

 Do you like tech maps?
-Do you want to be able to do it?
-7_7's hello can you hear me is highly recommended.
-You who listened to the song and thought it was cute song.
-Please be careful.
-This map is 200 BPM and consists of 1/4, 1/6, and 1/8 doublets, making it a very challenging and rewarding map.
-Also hidden in this map is a little fun of bar-line gimmicks.
-(If you're curious play it for yourself and see for yourself) It's a great map that will keep you engaged until the very end, and we hope you enjoy it.
+Do you want more of them?
+I highly recommend 7_7's *hello can you hear me*.
+If you've listened to this before and thought it was a cute song, please be careful.
+This map is 200 BPM and consists of 1/4, 1/6, and 1/8 doublets, making it a very challenging yet rewarding map.
+Also hidden in this map is a little fun with barline gimmicks.
+It's a great map that will keep you engaged until the very end, and I hope you enjoy it!

 [![](/wiki/shared/news/2021-03-31-project-loved-march-2021/481273.jpg)](https://osu.ppy.sh/community/forums/topics/1284216)